-In countries of western Europe, such as New Zealand and Australia, the term ‘dissertation’ is used instead of a ‘thesis.’
-Majority of the remaining countries in the world prefer to use ‘thesis’ instead of ‘dissertation.’
+In the UK, countries of Western Europe, as well as New Zealand and Australia, the term ‘dissertation’ is used instead of a ‘thesis.’
+The majority of the remaining countries in the world prefer to use ‘thesis’ instead of ‘dissertation.’

-Both represent the same thing, though, a full-length, academic piece of writing that students have to submit after their undergraduate, post-graduate (Masters), or PhD studies.
+Both represent the same thing, though: a full-length, academic piece of writing that students must submit after their undergraduate, post-graduate (Master), or PhD studies.

 More specifically, a dissertation can refer to:

-- A large-scale research as part of a degree.
+- Large-scale research as part of a degree.

 - An article based on a small-scale study as part of a degree.